No Products in the Cart

 Use 1 heaped tablespoon of loose leaves per cup or a large handful of tea leaves for every litre of water.
 For hot brew, break apart the leaves and the flowers and put them in a strainer.
 Then, place the strainer in a cup and pour boiling water over it.
 Steep for about 6 minutes, your hot cup of Greek mountain tea should be ready.
 Greek mountain tea makes a delightful iced tea, too!
 For cold brew leave the loose tea leaves to sit in cold water for 6 hours for a delicious refreshment!

 Serve on its own or sweeten it to taste - traditionally it is sweetened with honey.
 Greek mountain tea has a delicious taste that will keep you coming back for cup after cup!

 Sugar-free.
 Naturally caffeine-free.
 Suitable for vegetarians and vegans.

-Our airtight pouches, paper eco tubes and caddies will protect your loose tea - just make sure you store them in a cool, dry place away from light and odours.
+Our paper eco tubes will protect your loose tea stored in a cool, dry place away from light and odours.

 The sprigs look beautiful and have a subtle, refreshing taste.